 - May boost metabolism.

 - Softens skin.

 - Improves relaxation.

 - May help release stress and tension.
-A Detox & Stress Relief bath can be used as your own quiet time – especially if you can incorporate some relaxing music.
-Add some candles and you have made your own relaxing spa without paying the price of a fancy, high-priced spa.
+A Detox & Stress Relief bath is perfect to us as your own quiet time – especially if you incorporate some relaxing music.
+Add some candles and you have made your own relaxing spa without paying the price of those fancy, high-priced spas.

-All of the ingredients that I recommend have a specific function in helping your body to release stress, detox impurities and minimize pain.
+All of the ingredients that I recommend for the detox bath recipe have a specific function in helping your body to release stress, detox impurities and minimize pain.
 So let’s take a look at the ingredients.